Best and Cheapest Home Insurance Companies in Arkansas (2026)

 There are two main types of flood insurance: policies sold through the National Flood Insurance Program (NFIP), which are backed by the federal government, and private policies sold and backed by insurance companies.

-The main benefit of NFIP-backed flood insurance is that nearly anyone can buy a policy, regardless of how likely your home is to flood.
-However, there's a strict waiting period of 30 days, and you can only buy up to $250,000 of dwelling coverage.
+The main benefit of NFIP-backed flood insurance is that nearly anyone can buy a policy, regardless of how likely their home is to flood.
+However, there's normally a waiting period of 30 days, and you can only buy up to $250,000 of dwelling coverage.

 Private insurance policies offer more flexibility when it comes to coverage limits and waiting periods, but homes at high risk of flood damage may be denied coverage.